AMReX-Codes/amrex/Docs/sphinx_documentation/source/Particle.rst

 When you are using runtime components, it is crucial that when you are adding particles to the container, you call the `DefineAndReturnParticleTile` method for each tile prior to adding any particles.
 This will make sure the space for the new components has been allocated.
-For example:
+For example, in the above section on :ref:`initializing particle data <sec:Particles:Initializing>`, we accessed the particle tile data using the `GetParticles` method.
+If we runtime components are used, `DefineAndReturnParticleTile` should be used instead:

 .. highlight:: c++

 ::

    for(MFIter mfi = MakeMFIter(lev); mfi.isValid(); ++mfi)
    {
+       // instead of this...
+       // auto& particles = GetParticles(lev)[std::make_pair(mfi.index(),
+       //                                     mfi.LocalTileIndex())];

+       // we do this...
        auto& particle_tile = DefineAndReturnParticleTile(lev, mfi);

-       // add particles to particle_tile
+       // add particles to particle_tile as above...
    }

 .. _sec:Particles:Iterating: